 Bing’s design team wanted to show how the future will focus on more relevant results displayed in a 3D type of way with a triple panel layout.
 The results detailed the most relevant information at the top.
 On the sides, you see pictures, facts, highlights and spotlights.
-The future is wide open for search engines, however, and there’s no telling how many changes will be made before search engines get to the technology displayed in RoboCop.
+The future is wide open for search engines, however, and there’s no telling how many changes will be made before search engines get to the marketing technology displayed in RoboCop.

 One cool aspect of the search shows that links will be moving and scrolling with search results updating in real time in the foreground.
-It’s interesting to see thoughts on how to deal with the ever-increasing amount of information found online.
-With millions of search engine results, it’s hard to imagine that only the top five on the first page could be the most relevant to what a user is looking for.
+It’s interesting to see thoughts on how to deal with the ever-increasing amount of information found online marketing.
+With millions of search engine results, it’s hard to imagine that only the top five on the first landing page could be the most relevant to what a user is looking for.